mrzool/s-town/source/01-episode1.md

 J: Chills? (laughing) I have chills looking at all the brown bushes over here on this side.

-B: I don't even see the brown, there's all these green.. this is incredible.
+B: I don't even see the brown, there's all these green... this is incredible.

 We enter the maze and John rearranges the position of three gates inside.